ChelseaGH/3D-Scene-GAN/README.md

 # 3D-Scene-GAN
-Three-dimensional Scene Reconstruction with Generative Adversarial Networks
+This repository is for the project "Three-dimensional Scene Reconstruction with Generative Adversarial Networks".